maurges/every-rust-gui-library/notes.md

 c-behaving gobject, pointer-bearer is a regular rust struct with some instances connecting them together.

+Aw shit, property setting for gobjects.
+Again the api differs from the book, even though I was sure now I'm using the same version.
+And what else, it's stringly typed, although what else to expect from a cross-language library.
+The api differing was easy to fix.
+The property setting is easy to accept.
+So it seems now I know how it works, yay.

+Next chapter is on variants, which is like qvariant, alright.
+Next is on properties, which is like qt properties, but with no safe way to set them at all.
+Qt is a c++ library, and in c++ for every property there were well typed c++ functions for it; when using qt from rust with qmetaobject, they faithfully translated the property code to rust so you can still safely use them.
+The only unsafe place was javascript, for obvoius reasons.
+Here every property access is unsafe and can panic, which sucks; but I guess for your own types you can create safe wrappers, and for library types they already exist;
+the only place they don't exist is in type erased context like here when subclassing a button: it doesn't know that it's a button, and for some reason we don't cast it.

+Oh, you can bind properties.
+Like qt.
+Like qt after qt6, so gtk was pretty early with this, cool.
+It's strange how binding doesn't sync initial state by default, but you need to use a custom flag to do it.
+Also I wonder how do I do custom expressions in binding, and can I bind multiple inputs into single output.
+Yep, I can transform them, but it's a type erased pain in the ass.
+I don't see how can I bind multiple though, so qt is ahead here.

+Ok, I thought I could just update my property in rust and emit a change signal;
+but instead I need to update the type-erased property on gobject as well.
+This means that in this case I don't need a rust value at all, and can just keep it in the gobject.
+If I only create properties for bindings, I don't need any private properties at all; but bindings are a huge pain, so I probably want properties and updates by hand.

+Oh, I do can emit a signla by hand.
+So alright, signals are type erased signals from qt5, no slot bullshit.
+I wonder how painful they are in C.

+Next is a tutorial on main loop and how you need to not block it.
+They provide sender-receiver idiom and recommend spawning stuff.
+Makes sense.

+gio::Settings, I don't care.
+This is just a form of persistence, which I could achive by other means.
+There are neat things with bindings here I guess, which I would need to implement by hand otherwise.
+A useful thing if you're writing an app, alright.

 ## iced
 Time spent: a couple of hours